Smart Home Business Model: Use Challenges to Drive Success

 The agent’s reply surprised me: while she clearly saw the problem and its easy solution, the product’s warranty policy states that tampering with the rubber seal voids the warranty.
 Therefore, the company’s customer service protocol prohibits agents from instructing machine owners to manipulate the seal in any way.

 The VP and I took a moment to digest and discuss the implications of this information.

 During the visual session, the problem’s diagnosis was clear, with no room left for error.
 Moreover, the agent could have easily instructed the customer on how to repair their washing machine, then provided visual confirmation that the customer had carried out the required action properly.

 The extent of the influence that servicing the Internet of Things (IoT) is starting to have on businesses dawned on us both.
 As we walked back to the VP’s office, we talked about how visual support could affect the company’s warranty policy.
 We realized that what we’d just observed was only the tip of the iceberg.
 Our conversation went from warranty policies to the challenging margin left when considering the average price of smart “things” versus the complexity and high costs of smart home support.
-By the time we got to his office we were evaluating how the challenges and technologies of SoT are disrupting his business to such a degree that they demand a new perception of the company’s business model.
+By the time we got to his office we were evaluating how the challenges and technologies of SoT are disrupting his company to such a degree that they demand a new perception of the company’s smart home business model.

 The IoT and SoT effect

 IoT products and SoT (the support of IoT-related products, as well as the services and apps that enable smart “things” to function in smart home networks) are transforming businesses that serve the smart home in two primary ways.

 First, IoT presents significant new challenges consisting primarily of volume and complexity, creating a need to install a staggering quantity of connected devices as well as resolve multi-layered technical issues.